cariad/gandelbrot/README.md

 ## Usage

-To start the HTTP server on port 8080:

 ```bash
 go run .
 ```

+This will:

+1. Render the Mandelbrot Set at `render.png`.
+1. Start the HTTP server on port 8080.

 ## API